Health Services and Quality of Care Research Fellowship

 Seattle Children's Hospital

-Seattle Children's Hospital is both a community hospital for greater Seattle and the pediatric referral center for the Northwest providing excellent pediatric care to meet the medical, surgical and developmental needs of children in the WWAMI region.
-Serving as the main clinical training site for pediatric residents, this 407-bed hospital is conveniently located one and one-half miles from the University of Washington campus in an attractive, residential neighborhood of Seattle.
+Seattle Children's Hospital is both a community hospital for greater Seattle and the pediatric referral center for the Northwest providing excellent pediatric care to meet the medical, surgical and developmental needs of children in the WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
+Serving as the main clinical training site for pediatric residents, this 423-bed hospital is conveniently located 1.5 miles from the University of Washington campus in a residential neighborhood of Seattle.
 The staff consists of University faculty and Seattle Children's full-time physicians.

 University of Washington, School of Public Health

 The UW School of Public Health is grounded in teaching, research, and service.
-Our 10,000 graduates have gone on to transform communities, lead health organizations, and find solutions to emerging public health challenges.
+Their 11,000 graduates have gone on to transform communities, lead health organizations, and find solutions to emerging public health challenges.

-Our major departments are Biostatistics, Environmental and Occupational Health Sciences, Epidemiology, Global Health, and Health Services.
+Their major departments are Biostatistics, Environmental and Occupational Health Sciences, Epidemiology, Global Health, and Health Systems and Population Health.

 Fellowship Leadership